-OUR PRIVATE GUIDED TOURS OF SACHSENHAUSEN
+PRIVATE GUIDED TOURS OF THE SACHSENHAUSEN MEMORIAL

 Despite the passage of time, the Tower A entrance to the Sachsenhausen Camp Memorial – emblazoned with its infamous “Arbeit Macht Frei” lettering – still stands as a threshold to another domain.
 Missing are the sights, sounds, and smells of casual brutality.
 Instead of the cramped suffocating architecture of totalitarianism, a vast open field graced with rows of stone markers – where barracks houses once stood – exists in its place.